 First-time Dedicated Server purchases may only be refunded if the service is cancelled within the first week of use.
 Also, no refunds are given to those cancelling Premium Domains.

-Winner – Namecheap! in this Dreamhost NameCheap ‘Pricing' comparison.
-If you want serious bang for your buck, we suggest you go with NameCheap.
+Winner – Dreamhost! in this Dreamhost NameCheap ‘Pricing' comparison.

 Comparison Winner: Dreamhost vs NameCheap

 Based on functionality, overall performance, and pricing, NameCheap dominates in our Dreamhost vs NameCheap matchup.
-Therefore, we declare NameCheap as Comparison Winner!
+Therefore, we declare Dreamhost as Comparison Winner!

 Now – wrapping up this Dreamhost NameCheap comparison;